 Take nothing but photographs.
 Leave nothing but footprints.

 Dog restrictions are in place between groynes E26 and E33 between 1st May and 30th September each year and dogs must be held on a lead while walking the sea wall.
 Please note that it is an offence not to clean up after you dog.

-East Beach has a large, chargeable car park accessible from Beach Road.
-The car park has a height barrier.
+East Beach has a large, chargeable car park (£1.80 per day) accessible from Beach Road.
+The car park has a height barrier and there is no overnight parking.
 Set your Sat Nav to PO20 0SZ.

 The Stagecoach no. 51 bus from Chichester stops at the junction of Beach Road and Constable Drive.
 A short walk down Beach Road and around East Beach Pond will bring you to the car park and then the beach itself.